 Elimination of Hazards Safety Talk

-When discussing how to mitigate hazards in the workplace there is a hierarchy of controls that is often referred to.
-The safeguards we use to control hazards fall into the various levels on the hierarchy of controls.
+When discussing how to mitigate hazards in the workplace, there is a hierarchy of controls that is often referred to.
+The safeguards we use to control hazards fall into the various levels of the hierarchy of controls.
 The hierarchy of controls outlines the safeguards used to mitigate a hazard from most effective to least effective.
-The hierarchy can have additional or less levels of controls listed depending on the version you are looking at.
+The hierarchy can have additional or fewer levels of controls listed depending on the version you are looking at.

 Relying on Lower Levels of Controls